bskaplou/ip_sensor/README.md

 # IP Sensor

-This is a simple implementation of binary sensor which chechs the presense of IP address in network.
+This is a simple implementation of binary sensor which checks the presense of IP address in network.

 ### Installation